vlandham/new_monsters/_poems/10_the_something.md

 title: The Something
 ---

+# The Something

 Something moving.
 There, in the dark.

 The Something.
 Out here,
 with us.
 In the dark.

 What Something?

 THE SOMETHING

 Now, stay still.
 The Something
 is moving.

 Perhaps,
 its already
 had its fill.

 The Something
 is moving on.
 I think, I think,
 we are safe.

 OH NO, WATCH OUT!
 RUN!
 OH, IT'S TOO LATE!